pkornilova/ads-programmer-assessment/README.md

 ADAE_CSV=adae.csv

 ### 6. Run the API
+Open the main.py script and run the code.
+Open the terminal, set your working directory to the full filepath of the question_5 subfolder.
+Then run the command below:

 uvicorn main:app --reload

 The API will be available at http://127.0.0.1:8000 Interactive docs available at http://127.0.0.1:8000/docs

+You can test the endpoints at http://127.0.0.1:8000/docs in a user-friendly way.
+Please follow the examples below of the request bodies for POST /ae-query and GET /subject-risk/{subject_id} queries.
 ## Endpoints

 ### GET /